 The show-variable command prompts for the name of the variable you want to see, then displays its value in the echo area.
 The same restrictions on variable types apply here as to set-variable.
 The command includes both user and system variables when it completes on variable names.

-In Epsilon for Windows, the edit-variables command behaves differently.
+If Epsilon is set to provide help via a method that permits setting variables directly from the help system (currently just the 32-bit Windows version can do this and only when using WinHelp), the edit-variables command behaves differently.
 It uses the help system to display a list of variables.
 After selecting a variable, press the Set button to alter its value.

 Some Epsilon variables